OpenDroneMap/FIELDimageR/README.md

 <br />

-> Attention: In case the user has only one flight (e.g., one DSM) the function  **`fieldInterpolate`** can be used to creat the soil reference based on sampled points on DSM1.
+> Attention: In case the user has only one flight (e.g., one DSM) the function  **`fieldInterpolate`** can be used to creat the soil-reference based on sampled points at the DSM1.

 ```r
 # Creating the soil reference based on the DSM1: